bcgsc/tigmint/README.md

 # Usage

-The Makefile driver script `tigmint-make` should be used to run Tigmint.

 To run Tigmint on the draft assembly `draft.fa` with the reads `reads.fq.gz`, which have been run through `longranger basic`: